-New Employee Action Framework Released by Ambica Steels Limited to Plan Post-lockdown Workflow
+New Employee Action Framework released by Ambica Steels Limited to plan post-lockdown workflow

-NEW DELHI, June 10, 2020 /PRNewswire/ -- Based out of Delhi, Wazirpur Industrial Area, Ambica Steels Limited has come a long way.
+New Delhi [India], June 10 (ANI/PRNewswire): Based out of Delhi, Wazirpur Industrial Area, Ambica Steels Limited has come a long way.
 The company is an Indian Stainless steel product manufacturer, supplier, and exporter.
 The company was established in the 1970s.
 From the time of its formation, the primary focus of the firm has revolved around stainless steel melting.
 The company lays strong emphasis on actions that they are planning to take post lockdown.

-Here is Live Video Link For Standard Operating Procedures - https://www.youtube.com/watch?v=cywC7FNItzA Employee Action Framework Ambica Steels Limited takes the needs of its organization and its employees' safety very seriously.
+Employee Action Framework Ambica Steels Limited takes the needs of its organization and its employees' safety very seriously.
 Hence the company has come up with the standard employee action framework to be followed by each employee.
-The framework has been divided into eight steps which have been mentioned, in detail, below: 1.
+The framework has been divided into eight steps which have been mentioned, in detail, below:

 When at Home: Before leaving, employees are supposed to monitor their health by regular temperature checks and fill the health check sheet.
 The employees are supposed to fill the self-declaration form stating their health.
 Apart from this, employees are supposed to carry a spare mask while wearing a mask at all times.
 Carrying hand sanitizers is a must.
 On reaching home from work, employees are expected to sanitize themselves before entering, take a bath, and put their used clothes for laundry.
-2. Traveling: Employees who use company transport will maintain social distancing while boarding, de-boarding, and bus capacity will be reduced to 30-40% of the total capacity.
+Traveling: Employees who use company transport will maintain social distancing while boarding, de-boarding, and bus capacity will be reduced to 30-40% of the total capacity.
 Employees using personal transport are requested to avoid car-pooling and maintain proper hygiene and sanitation in their vehicles.
 The use of public transport is not suggested, but in unavoidable circumstances wearing masks and practicing social distancing is very important.

 In the case of suspects, proper measures and immediate actions will be taken.
 Ambica Steels Ltd. has taken detailed measures to battle COVID-19 and maintains transparency with its customers, employees, and other well-wishers by letting them know about the same.
 Ambica Steels Ltd. encourages everyone to take such steps to ensure complete hygiene, security, and good health of its employees and everyone at large.